 A Landlord’s Guide to CRAR — Commercial Rent Arrears Recovery

 Commercial Rent Arrears Recovery is used when commercial rent is in arrears.
+In this instance, landlords need to know how and when they can call in the bailiffs, as per the legalities in the lease.
 Unfortunately, this is an issue that many landlords have to deal with at some point.
-In this guide, we outline exactly what the procedures and regulations involve.

 What Is CRAR?